joaomg/mach/README.md

 # mach
-A MACHine originated data processing system
+A MACHine for data processing